vinodsinghjnu/vinodsinghjnu.github.io/_pages/markdown.md

   - /markdown.html
 ---

-For last couple of years, I am applying my data scince skills and knowledge to develop AI based systems to recommend best treatment for cancer patients.
-Here is a typical framework of the my research over the years.
+For the last couple of years, I am applying my data science skills and knowledge to develop AI-based systems to recommend the best treatment for cancer patients.
+Here is a typical framework of my research over the years.

 <img src="../images/AI_framework2.jpg" alt="AI_framework" style="height: 450px; width:600px;"/>